Generation A (book)

 Generation A is the thirteenth novel from Canadian novelist Douglas Coupland.
-It takes place in a near future, in a world in which bees have become extinct.
+It is dedicated to Anne Collins and takes place in a near future, in a world in which bees have become extinct.
 The novel is told with a shifting-frame narrative perspective, shifting between the novel's five main protagonists.
 The novel mirrors the style of Coupland's first novel, Generation X: Tales for an Accelerated Culture, which is also a framed narrative.
 On September 30, 2009, Generation A was announced as a finalist for The Rogers Writers' Trust Fiction Prize by The Writer's Trust of Canada.

 Synopsis

 Coupland's website has a synopsis of the novel: